 In addition to the impacts outlined above, the creation of infrastructure assets can have an impact on climate change by creating carbon footprints.
-Climate change and the use of resources are closely related, thus it is essential that Council maximises the use of renewable resources to help address the environmental impacts.
+Climate change and the use of resources are closely related, thus Council must maximise the use of renewable resources to help address the environmental impacts.
 Optimising lifecycle costs; materials, construction methods, environmental effects and energy use should all be considered in the decision-making of Council to reduce its carbon footprint and become more environmentally sustainable.